-During fiscal 2018, we continued to utilize our specialty sales force to market our products.
+During fiscal 2019, we continued to utilize our specialty sales force to market our products in the United States.
 In order to commercialize our clinical drug candidates if and when they are approved for sale in the United States or elsewhere, we will need to increase our marketing, sales and distribution capabilities.